mattj23/latex-compileservice/README.md

 In either case, four containers will be created, one for the Flask app itself, one for the Celery worker, one for the Celery scheduler, and one for Redis.
 The Celery worker and the Flask app will need to be able to share file storage, so must have a common volume in which the Flask app can store and retrieve files and the worker can run the LaTeX compilers.

-> As a note: because of Docker's copy-on-write Union File System, the running of the three separate containers does not translate into multiple copies of the frankly massive 3+ Gb base image, since almost all of it is shared between the different containers.
+> As a note: because of Docker's copy-on-write Union File System, the running of the three separate containers does not translate into multiple copies of the frankly massive 4+ Gb image, since almost all of it is shared between the different containers.
 With some shell scripting effort, a user/sysadmin can combine all of the processes into a single container, but this will strip away any external orchestration tool's ability to manage the health of the different processes with little tangible benefit in exchange.

 ##### Production: "docker-compose.yaml"
 ```bash